 - Schedule all other non-fixed activities around your fixed appointments.

 - Get your car in gear and get everything done on one single trip.

 You may just find you’ll end up saving both gas and time!

 Tip: Plan your trip so the longest drive is done first.
 This tactic lets your car warm up properly and can increase overall fuel efficiency, more-so than making several cold starts.

 Ready for some simple and frugal math?
 One vehicle traveling with four people consumes about one quarter of the gas as four vehicles seating one person each.
 Carpooling is an awesome method for increasing the number of butts sitting in your car while decreasing both the number of vehicles on the road and the gasoline consumed.

 Even if you carpool once weekly with just one other person, you will still save ten percent of your commuting gas costs!
 Many larger towns also have carpool or “high occupancy vehicle” lanes which makes your commute both faster and cheaper.
 To arrange a carpooling group:

 - Colleague connection.
 Talk to the people you work with and see who lives near you.

 - Neighborhood watch.
 Talk to your neighbors and discover who drives near your destinations.

 - Connect with carpooling services.
 Most bigger towns and cities have carpooling hot lines and websites looking to connect cars with people.
-Try the StumbleUpon Carpool Websites to get a handle on the information available near you.

 6. Slow Down.
 You move too Fast.